University of Texas School of Law

 “Having my son at my side at the firm is the best thing that’s ever happened to me,” Jim Adler says.
 “He’ll ensure that all the work I’ve put in over the years and the family’s tradition of serving underdogs will continue.”

-Bill Adler was raised in Houston, but Jim Adler was raised in Dallas.
-He went to Austin to earn his undergraduate degree from the University of Texas, followed by his law degree from the UT School of Law.
+Jim Adler went to Austin to earn his undergraduate degree from the University of Texas, followed by his law degree from the University of Texas – School of Law.

 He then served in the U.S. Army and U.S. Navy, and was appointed judge for the Office of Civilian Health and Medical Programs United Services (OCHAMPUS), adjudicating health and medical disputes for Army, Navy, Air Force and Marine personnel.
 He then launched his law practice in Houston, home of his principal office today.

 Jim Adler was admitted to practice law by the Supreme Court of Texas and is licensed to practice in the U.S. Courts of Appeal for the Fifth Circuit and U.S. District Courts for the Southern, Eastern, Northern and Western Districts of Texas.

 He is a member of the State Bar of Texas, Houston Bar Association, Texas Bar Foundation, Dallas Trial Lawyers Association, Dallas Bar Association, American Bar Association and American Trial Lawyers Association.

 He’s also a director of the Texas Trial Lawyers Association and the Houston Trial Lawyers Association.

 “I always had a desire to help underdogs, the little guy, against big corporations and big insurance companies, and to level the playing field for accident victims,” he says.